 The increasing global demands on mobility and the correlation with climate change represent special challenges to be faced by enterprises, research institutes and universities: developing a leading market for electric mobility and new mobility services.

 With its twelve institutes the Faculty for Aerospace Engineering at the University of Stuttgart is the largest in Europe.
 Nationwide it is the only state university with its own faculty for aerospace engineering and based in the State Capital.
 Therefore, it is not surprising that 80 percent of all aerospace engineers in Germany are and were trained at the University of Stuttgart.
 From aerothermodynamics and small satellites to dust astronomy – the Institute of Space Systems in Vaihingen has an enormous range of research.

-The is based in Stuttgart‐Vaihingen, very close to the university.
+The German Aerospace Center (opens in a new tab) is based in Stuttgart‐Vaihingen, very close to the university.
 Some 700 employees work at the six institutes where their research and work includes developing innovative vehicle concepts and technologies for saving and converting energy.

 Worldwide leading aerospace enterprises are based in Stuttgart, in addition to important suppliers: Tesat‐Spacecom, Fichtner, Thales ATM, in‐innovative‐navigation, Bosch and Mahle Behr.